Classicjoe/Final-graduation-project/README.md

 - Implement a customer segmentation strategy to terget high LTV customers efffectively.

-## Limitations.
+## Limitations

 - Had to change the file type, date etc to load into PostgreSQL
 - Loaded the data into SQl in three parts.
-Orders, people, Return
-- for my analysis to correspond.
+Orders, people, Return for my analysis to correspond.
 - filterd out some columns but even then we can still see that there is a positive correlation between the tables.
 - During my anaylisw i created seperate tables to eneble me solve some cases.
 - During report on Power Bi i connected these several tables through data modeling.